AASTU-2nd-year-software-engineering/Library-Managment-system/README.md

 ##Compile the Program:

 Use a C++ compiler to compile the source code file.
-Example command (GCC): 'g++ -o LibraryManagementSystem LibraryManagementSystem.cpp'
+Example command (GCC): `g++ -o LibraryManagementSystem LibraryManagementSystem.cpp`

 ##Run the Program:
-Execute the compiled file: './LibraryManagementSystem'
+Execute the compiled file: `./LibraryManagementSystem`

 ## How to Use
 **Main Menu:**